 What are the emerging niches within the social work field?

-After completing an online social work degree in Texas, it is crucial to focus on practical steps to enter the job market successfully.
-First, obtaining licensure is essential; Texas requires passing the Association of Social Work Boards (ASWB) exam to become a Licensed Master Social Worker (LMSW) or Licensed Clinical Social Worker (LCSW).
-Preparing for this exam early helps ensure smoother career progression.
+After completing an online social work degree in Texas, preparing for the job market involves several key steps.
+First, obtaining licensure is essential; the Texas Behavioral Health Executive Council requires a Licensed Master Social Worker (LMSW) or Licensed Clinical Social Worker (LCSW) credential for most professional roles.
+Graduates should begin supervised fieldwork hours early to meet these requirements.

 What are the top skills employers look for in social work degree graduates in Texas?